A Healthy Alpine Menu

 You can buy this in handy little wet sachets which you open, empty out then dilute with water.
 No weight to carry at all really.
 Then you can add Japan soup noodles and whatever else you fancy (ginger, garlic, chill flakes, pepper, even frozen prawns if making at home)

-Easy peasey and a good taste/feed.
+Easy peasy and a good taste/feed.
 Miso soup is made from seaweed so is pretty healthy.

 BIVY FOOD EXTRAS

 There are lots of simple dishes that can be rustled up for bivy food, but the most common food will be that which is cooked fast, and cooked via boiling.
 Instant food is the way, but that isn’t to say that food has to be bland and boring.
 The most important thing to have is a little imagination, plus a few extra ingredients.
-You should always have a small stash of spices (basil and chili), pepper and the savor of many a meal parmesan cheese (even a tiny block the size of a sugar cube can bring a meal alive scraped on top).
-Also things you take for granted like little sachets of tomato sauce, mayonnaise of mustard become great commodities once it’s dinner time and the menu can be written on a stamp!
-Another thing you shouldn’t leave home without is a few bulbs of garlic (powder is more convenient, but slicing it’s therapeutic), and I also always carry a tiny bottle of olive oil, which when mixed with basil, pepper, chili and garlic can make even the plainest noodles or 4 minute pasta taste like Gordon Ramsey’s cooked dinner.
+You should always have a small stash of spices (basil and chilli), pepper and the savour of many a meal parmesan cheeses (even a tiny block the size of a sugar cube can bring a meal alive scraped on top).
+Also, things you take for granted like little sachets of tomato sauce, mayonnaise of mustard become great commodities once it’s dinner time and the menu can be written on a stamp!
+Another thing you shouldn’t leave home without is a few bulbs of garlic (powder is more convenient, but slicing it’s therapeutic), and I also always carry a tiny bottle of olive oil, which when mixed with basil, pepper, chilli and garlic can make even the plainest noodles or 4-minute pasta taste like Gordon Ramsey’s cooked dinner.

-To get you on the road to thinking out of the box here’s a one pan receipts that you could serve to your parents…well maybe.
+To get you on the road to thinking out of the box here’s a one-pan recipe that you could serve to your parents…well maybe.